-As the appointed United States ambassador to Britain, Antichrist Damien Thorn, now a cunning 32-year-old businessman, readies for his prophesied destiny.
-But priests led by Father DeCarlo will stop at nothing to extinguish his evil reign.
-Meanwhile, Damien manipulates his relationship with Kate Reynolds and her son Peter, sowing the seeds of darkness and chaos.
+As the United States ambassador to Britain, Damien Thorn, now a shrewd 32-year-old businessman, prepares to fulfill his prophesied destiny.
+Priests, led by Father DeCarlo, are determined to prevent his rise to power.
+Damien expertly navigates his relationships, particularly with Kate Reynolds and her son Peter, subtly manipulating events to spread darkness and chaos as he moves closer to claiming his ultimate role.

 Does The Final Conflict have end credit scenes?